 Print your own Christmas cards using cardstock, a good photo and a color printer.
 Print the holiday message of your choosing in the font you like.
 Another choice is to use a low-budget printing service, such as Shutterfly or Snapfish.
 Just register and upload a fun photo "card" created by you and your family.
 You can often find special deals on most of these sites for greater savings.
 You will save a lot of money with any of these ideas compared to purchasing and personalizing store-bought Christmas cards.

 Opt for e-Cards

 The best budget buster for Christmas cards is to opt for sending e-cards.
 You can save on the cards and the postage!
-Many of the sites offer free e-cards or you can subscribe for an annual nominal fee, such as Jacquie Lawson's famous e-Card website featuring her artwork in unique interactive cards.
+Many sites offer free e-cards, or you can subscribe for an annual nominal fee, such as Jacquie Lawson's famous e-Card website featuring her artwork in unique interactive cards.
 Your family and friends will appreciate the beauty of these cards.
 For anyone who is eco- and green minded, e-cards are a great way to incorporate your ideals during the holidays.